Valéria Gyenge

 Valéria Gyenge (born 3 April 1933) is a Hungarian swimmer who won the 400 m freestyle event at the 1952 Summer Olympics.
 She remained a leader in this event until 1956, but finished in a disappointing eighth place at the 1956 Olympics.
 In 1978, she was inducted into the International Swimming Hall of Fame.

 Family

 Gyenge was a daughter-in-law of János Garay, a 1928 Olympic fencing champion who died in a German concentration camp in 1945.
-Her sisters Judy and Suzy as well as her sister-in-law Mària were also swimmers.
+Her daughters Judy and Suzy as well as her sister-in-law Mària were also swimmers.
 After 1956 Olympics Gyenge moved to Canada, together with her fiancé and future husband János Garai, a water polo player.
 In Canada she swam for the EMAC Club in Toronto for a few months and then coached swimming for three years before becoming a photographer.
 Her daughter Soo Garay became an actress.